 There will also be a centrepiece made with Lego bricks to represent the number of autistic people in Leeds with an official diagnosis and those who have sought a diagnosis, only to be turned down.

-We will have four local autistic guest speakers.
-Confirmed so far are:
+We will have three local autistic guest speakers.
+They are:

 - Harriet Chapman – Harriet is the owner of autistic-led social enterprise Brick 42.
 Her talk will be about her experiences of being autistic and having mental health difficulties